J is for Janeites: Some Fan Fiction by Kate!

 What I read: Darcy's Passions by Regina Jeffers

 First, the writing: many tribute authors try to sound Austenian but end up sounding either ultra-modern or unsure.
 The 18th/19th century voice is terrifically difficult to pull off.
-The only contemporary writer who comes close is Susanna Clarke (Jonathan Strange & Mr. Norrell), and she is magnificient.
+The only contemporary writer who comes close is Susanna Clarke (Jonathan Strange & Mr. Norrell), and she is magnificent.

 The best solution is to just write in a normal voice.
 I'm not saying Austen wrote in a "normal" voice—I personally think Austen's authorial voice was cultivated.
 But it was normal for her.
-Jeffers' attempt at Austen is better than many, but the switch in viewpoint doesn't sound omniscient and humorous (as it does with Austen); it just sounds confused.
+Jeffers' attempt at Austen is better than many, but the switch in viewpoint doesn't sound omniscient and humorous (as it does with Austen); it sounds confused.
 (With A Man of Few Words, I stuck to limited third-person; I know when I'm out-mastered!)

 But Darcy as typical Alpha romantic male is completely inconsistent with Austen's text.
 (To her credit, Jeffers is one of the few tribute writers whose add-ons include Darcy's knowledge of land management.)